Just-Some-Bots/MusicBot/_docs/using/permissions.md

 <details>
   <summary>GrantToRoles</summary>

-List of Discord server role IDs that are granted this permission group.
+List of Discord server role IDs that are granted this permission group.<br>
 This option is ignored if UserList is set.<br>
 <strong>Default Value:</strong> <i>*empty*</i>
 </details>
 <details>
   <summary>UserList</summary>

-List of Discord member IDs that are granted permissions in this group.
+List of Discord member IDs that are granted permissions in this group.<br>
 This option overrides GrantToRoles.<br>
 <strong>Default Value:</strong> <i>*empty*</i>
 </details>
 <details>
   <summary>MaxSongs</summary>

-Maximum number of songs a user is allowed to queue.
+Maximum number of songs a user is allowed to queue.<br>
 A value of 0 means unlimited.<br>
 <strong>Default Value:</strong> <code>8</code>
 </details>
 <details>